 The IETF has a formal document retention policy under which certain types of documents are deleted from IETF records or destroyed after the lapse of certain time periods.
 Please consult this policy before requesting documents that may no longer be retained by IETF.

 Requesters should be aware that IETF is an open and transparent organization, and all requests and subpoenas provided to IETF, together with IETF’s responses will be published on the IETF web site, here.

 In order to defray administrative and legal costs associated with responding to requests for information and subpoenas, IETF charges modest fees and the recovery of expenses for responding to such requests.
-Each such request is time sensitive and involves the IETF Counsel, the ED, and members of the Legal Advisory Committee, to rapidly analyze and identify the means for satisfying the request.
+Each such request is time sensitive and involves the IETF Counsel, the Executive Director, and members of the Legal Advisory Committee, to rapidly analyze and identify the means for satisfying the request.
 Often there is a need to retain outside counsel, especially in cases that might lead to depositions or court testimony.

 A Schedule of Fees is an appropriate and reasonable means to recover costs associated with such efforts.
 Fees may be waived at the discretion of the LLC Board in the case of requests made by or on behalf of non-profit organizations, and in other unusual circumstances.